 No matter how many components make up a compound path they all act as one unit.
 If you try to select separate paths that make up the compound with Selection tool the whole compound path will be selected.
 However, you can select and move component paths with Group Selection tool (you have to click directly on path not on fill) and edit paths with Direct Selection tool.

 You cannot view individual components of compound paths in the Layers palette, or give the components their own appearance attributes (such as fill or style).
 All components in the compound path take on the appearance attributes of the bottommost object in the stacking order.
 Take a look at the example.
-Three original paths with their own attributes after combining into compound path became one object with uniform appearance.
+Three original paths with their own attributes after combining into a compound path became one object with a uniform appearance.
 Attributes were inherited from the path at the very bottom of the group.

 To create a compound path:

 1. Select the paths you want to include in the compound path.